Jaime Camil: Early life

 Camil was born on 22 July 1973 in Mexico City, Mexico.
-He is the son of Jaime Camil Garza, an Egyptian-born Mexican businessman, and Cecilia Saldanha da Gama, a Brazilian singer.
-His mother is a descendant through her mother of the Visconde de Abaeté, a former Brazilian Minister of financeand a patrilineal descendant of the 6th Count of Ponte, a Portuguese colonial administrator of Bahia from 1805 to 1809, and thus a descendant of one of the grandees of Portugal, of the upper court nobility.
+He is the son of Jaime Camil Garza, an Egyptian businessman, and Cecilia Saldanha da Gama, a Brazilian singer.
+His mother is a descendant through her mother of the Visconde de Abaeté, a former Brazilian Minister of finance and a patrilineal descendant of the 6th Count of Ponte, a Portuguese colonial administrator of Bahia from 1805 to 1809, and thus a descendant of one of the grandees of Portugal, of the upper court nobility.

-He earned a bachelor's degree in business administration from Universidad Anáhuac; studied acting in New York, Los Angeles, and Mexico; and took classical opera training in Italy.
+He earned a bachelor's degree in business administration from Universidad Anáhuac; studied acting in New York, Los Angeles, and London; and took classical opera training in Italy.

 Career

 Camil started his career in 1993 as a radio commentator on Radioactivo 98.5.
 In 1995, he made his small-screen debut as a host in El show de Jaime Camil.
 He continued as a host in TV Azteca's Qué nochecita con Jaime Camil (1996) and Televisa's Operación triunfo (2002).
 In 2009, he co-hosted Aventura por México with Javier Poza, and in 2010 he hosted the Mexican edition of the game show, El Gran Show.

 In 1999, he released his first album Para estar contigo, which took him to major cities in Mexico, South America, and the United States.
-After participating in El Ultimo Adios (The Last Goodbye), a tribute to victims of 9/11, Camil released his second disc, Una vez más, in 2002.
+After participating in El Ultimo Adios (The Last Goodbye), a tribute to victims of 9/11, Camil released his second album, Una vez más, in 2002.
 The singles Dime and Muriendo por ti rose to #17 and #24 Billboard's charts.
 In 2014 he stood on the other side of the microphone for the first time, directing the music video Perdon for the group Barston.
 Several of his albums went platinum after their release.

 His work in the telenovela industry began with Mi destino eres tú (2000), followed by Mujer de madera (2004).
 The role which finally brought Jaime Camil universal renown was in the romantic comedy telenovela La fea más bella (2006–2007).
 His interpretation of "Don Fernando Mendiola" earned him a nomination for a Best Actor award in the Premios TVyNovelas.
 After Las tontas no van al cielo (2009) with Jacqueline Bracamontes, his next telenovela took him to South America for the Argentine/Mexican co-production of Los Exitosos Pérez (2009–2010) in which he played twins.
 2012 brought Por Ella Soy Eva with Camil's most technically challenging role, and one of his most memorable.
 His character Juan Carlos disguised himself as an outspoken older woman reminiscent of Tootsie.
 La fea más bella and Por Ella Soy Eva comprised two of the three highest-rated telenovelas since Mexico started keeping records.
 A year later, his guest appearance on an episode of Devious Maids helped propel it to the third-highest-rated show of the series.